Osher Lifelong Learning Institute at Indiana State University

 OLLI at ISU Offers

-- An affordable annual membership that provides courses, special events, trips, and free weekly presentations
+- An affordable annual membership or a semester based membership that provides courses, special events, trips, and free weekly presentations

 - A robust learning community of around 500 members